The weakness of finding descending sequences in ill-founded linear orders: Finding antichains in trees

-\begin{proposition} \thlabel{prop:bswtrupperbound} For $k \geq 2$ it holds that $\BStree \leqW \widehat{\pitacc{k}}$. \begin{proof} Given a tree $T \subseteq \baire$ with infinite width, we consider all antichains $(v_0,v_1,\ldots,v_{k-1})$ of size $k$ in it.
-For each such antichain, at most one vertex must be avoided when building an antichain, which happens if the result of removing the cone above it from $T$ is a tree of finite width.
+\begin{proposition} \thlabel{prop:bswtrupperbound} $\BStree \leqW \parallelization{\pitacc{k}}$ for every $k \geq 2$. \begin{proof} Given a tree $T \subseteq \baire$ with infinite width, we consider all antichains $(v_0,v_1,\ldots,v_{k-1})$ of size $k$ in it.
+For each such antichain, at most one vertex $v_i$ must be avoided when building an infinite antichain, which happens if $T\setminus[v_i]$ has finite width.
 We can use $\pitacc{k}$ to select a suitable choice amongst the $v_i$.
 We can then greedily build an infinite antichain from the selected vertices. \end{proof} \end{proposition}